esassoc/qanat-community/Qanat.CommunityAPI/Examples/Qanat.R/README.md

 ### Requirements

 The `Qanat.R` package requires R version 4.1 or newer.
 The package is only available on GitHub, but can be installed with the [`remotes` package](https://remotes.r-lib.org/).
 The [`sf` package](https://r-spatial.github.io/sf/) is suggested if you are working with the spatial data provided by the API.

 ### Installation

 ```
-remotes::install_github("esassoc/qanat-community@develop", subdir = "Qanat.R")
+remotes::install_github("esassoc/qanat-community@develop", subdir = "Qanat.CommunityAPI/Examples/Qanat.R")
 ```

 ### Authentication

 If you haven't already, create an API key via the [Groundwater Accounting Platform](https://www.groundwateraccounting.org/getting-started-with-the-api).
 After loading the package with `libarary(Qanat.R)`, run `set_user_key()` to open a dialog box where you can paste the key that you copied from the Groundwater Accounting Platform.
 After setting your key, you can confirm that it worked by running `get_user_key()`.

 To avoid setting the key every time, add `X-QANAT-KEY=put_your_unique_key_here` to the .Renviron file.
 If you are new to editing the .Renviron file, see [`usethis::edit_r_environ()`](https://usethis.r-lib.org/reference/edit.html).

 ### Demo geography